On this page:

 Additional documents required with your application

 - Professional indemnity insurance certificate of currency or policy schedule, which states that the insurance covers the name of the applicant and the owners corporation management business.
-For more information, view our Professional indemnity insurance page.
+For more information, view Professional indemnity insurance.

 - Evidence of identification (for companies, this is required for each director).
 This can be a copy of a: